RileyGunn/test_website/docs/Guide/Operation/Machine Operation.md

 ## Workflow

-1. Preparing the Print File
-2. Slicing the Part and Generating the G-code File
-3. Loading the File onto the HS3
-4. Preparing the Filament
-5. Preparing the Print Surface
-6. Cleaning the Nozzle
-7. Starting the Print File
-8. Pausing or Cancelling the Print File
-9. Emergency Stop
-10. Removing the Printed Part

 ### 1. Preparing the Print File
 Using your preferred 3D CAD software, generate an STL file of the part to be uploaded into PrusaSlicer.
 Make sure your units are in mm when using the 3D CAD software otherwise it may be imported into PrusaSlicer at a 1(in)/25.4(mm) scale.